What is new in Wallarm node (if upgrading an EOL node)¶

 Breaking changes due to the deleted metrics¶

-Starting from version 4.0, the Wallarm node does not collect the following collectd metrics:
+The Wallarm node does not collect the following collectd metrics anymore:

 -